rdegges/pycall/docs/index.rst

 Welcome to pycall's documentation.
 This documentation is divided into several different parts, and can be read through like a book.
-If you're relatively new to telephony, you may want to start at the :ref:`foreward`, and read through to the end; otherwise, you can jump right into the :ref:`quickstart`.
+If you're relatively new to telephony, you may want to start at the :ref:`foreword`, and read through to the end; otherwise, you can jump right into the :ref:`quickstart`.
 If you're interested in the API itself, you can skim through the :ref:`api` pages.